 NOTE: Proceed to the next step or store cells in blocking solution at 4 °C overnight.

 3.1.7.
-Remove the blocking solution (step 3.1.6) and add 0.25 mL/well (1 µg/mL) of a mouse monoclonal antibody (MAb) against the IAV nucleoprotein, NP (HB-65) or a 1:1,000 dilution of a rabbit polyclonal antibody (pAb) against NLuc (see the Table of Materials), both diluted in antibody dilution solution (1x PBS, 2.5% BSA), and incubate the cells for 1 h at 37 °C.
+Remove the blocking solution (step 3.1.6) and add 0.25 mL/well (1 µg/mL) of a mouse monoclonal antibody (MAb) against IAV nucleoprotein (NP, HB-65) or a 1:1,000 dilution of a rabbit polyclonal antibody (pAb) against NLuc (see the Table of Materials), both diluted in antibody dilution solution (1x PBS, 2.5% BSA), and incubate the cells for 1 h at 37 °C.

 3.1.8.
-Remove the primary antibody from step 3.1.7, wash the cells three times with 1x PBS and incubate them with 0.25 mL/well of a Texas Red-conjugated anti-mouse or anti-rabbit secondary antibodies (see the Table of Materials) diluted 1:200 in antibody dilution solution.
+Remove the primary antibody from step 3.1.7, wash the cells three times with 1x PBS and incubate them with 0.25 mL/well of a 1:200 Texas Red-conjugated anti-mouse or anti-rabbit secondary antibodies (see the Table of Materials) prepared in antibody dilution solution.

 NOTE: Cell nuclei can be stained at the same time by adding 0.5 µg/mL of 4’,6’-diamidino-2-phenylindole (DAPI) to the same secondary antibody solution.
 Incubate the cells for 1 h at 37 °C in the dark.
 Other secondary antibodies conjugated with other fluorophores can be used.